 *without prior experience and training.
-Seasoned athletes will be able listen to their body and exercise to their personal ability until very late in pregnancy.
+Seasoned athletes or those who are experienced will be able listen to their body and exercise to their personal ability up until their due dates.

 30 minutes of exercise per day is advisable for a healthy woman during pregnancy.
 If you have a medical problem, such as asthma, heart disease, or diabetes, exercise may not be advisable.
-Exercise should be discussed with your healthcare provider in case of the above concerns or if you have a pregnancy-related condition such as:
+These concerns should be discussed with your healthcare provider as well as pregnancy-related conditions such as: